Understanding How Premarital Questionnaires Help Expose Potential Issues

 When to start premarital counseling

-Some couples seek pre-engagement counseling when they start discussing marriage to help evaluate their compatibility and identify potentially problematic areas of their habits and personalities.
-After getting engaged, you should include premarital counseling among your wedding preparations so you start your married life off with every possible advantage.
+Some couples even seek pre-engagement counseling when they start discussing marriage to help evaluate their compatibility and identify potentially problematic areas of their habits and personalities.
+After getting engaged, it is wise to include premarital counseling among your wedding preparations so you start your married life off with every possible advantage.

 How premarital counseling creates stronger marriages